pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 In[11]: ser[2] = "2000-01-04x"  # typo - but pandas does not error, it upcasts to object
 ```

-The scope of this PDEP is limited to setitem-like operations on Series.
+The scope of this PDEP is limited to setitem-like operations on Series (and DataFrame columns).
 For example, starting with
 ```python
 df = DataFrame({"a": [1, 2, np.nan], "b": [4, 5, 6]})